Dario Nardella, hero mayor: hope for Italy. Just politically correct-breakinglatest.news-Breaking Latest News

 Dario Nardella against the ecovandals of Palazzo Vecchio in Florence

-Dario Nardella intervened yesterday against the Latest Generation ecovandals who were smearing Palazzo Vecchio in Florence with the usual pink paint.
+Dario Nardella intervened yesterday against the Last Generation eco-vandals who were smearing Palazzo Vecchio in Florence with the usual pink paint.
 The mayor was already in Piazza della Signoria recording a video, when he noticed the two eco-vandals looking for notoriety who were defacing the walls of Palazzo Vecchio behind him.
 Nardella’s action was very rapid.

 He ran like a desperate man towards the two, jumped the hedges and tackled the usual bearded breadstick smearer shouting “what the fuck are you doing!”.
 It should be noted that the two are repeat offenders given that they have already smeared other works in Florence and despite the street papers they still happily roam the city.
 The nut started babbling: “Today we decided to sanction the symbol of power…”, while Nardella shouted at him “What the fuck sanctions?” and he was about to lay his hands on him.